mikecali/vagrant-session-1-windows/README.md

 ## Playbooks files:
 - ping.yml - a sample playbook to check if all vms are reachable from Ansible-host
-- apache.yml - a sample playbook that will install apache and configure firewalld to allow port 80 traffic
+- create-user.yml- a sample playbook that will create user account on windows server
-- mysql.yml - a sample playbook that will install mysql and configure firewalld to allow port 3306 traffic
+- test.yml - a sample playbook that will test ansible connectivity to windows server using winrm
-- verify-install.yml - a sample playbook to verify if apache and mysql are installed

 ## Other files included:
 - ansible.cfg
+- inventory for tower install
-- inventory
+- inventory for testing playbooks

 ## Connecting the dots:
 Before you run vagrant up, make sure that you updated the Vagrantfile to your desired configuration.
 Specifically use the box that are available from https://atlas.hashicorp.com/boxes/.
 The entry on the current vagrant file are Datacom specific boxes and is not available from atlas.